OpenMDAO/OpenMDAO/roadmaps/2022roadmap.md

 ### Goal

 Provide a series of Jupyter notebooks, separate from the documentation, which entail a training course on optimization.
-Starting from basics of single disicipline optimization, work up in complexity to systems involving implicit behavior, multi-point optimization, and cover how to identify degenerate cases.
+Starting from basics of single discipline optimization, work up in complexity to systems involving implicit behavior, multi-point optimization, and cover how to identify degenerate cases.

 The training course should be paralleled by videos providing further depth than the example notebooks.
 Teach users to get a feel for how to debug models when things aren't working.